djha-skin/mtn/README.md

 Tables
 ======

+Tables begin with a table name and then header row.  pipe character.

 Tables consist of a name, a table header containing column names, and rows containing primitive values as described above.